Learn how to apply for your building permit.

 - Interior alterations for non-residential units

-- Interior alterations for residential units if; a bedroom is created, a garage is converted to living space, a seasonal room converted to a year round use, a new dwelling unit is being created, etc.
+- Interior alterations for residential units if; a bedroom is created, a garage is converted to living space, a seasonal room converted to a year round use, etc.

 - Installation of solid fuel appliances (i.e. woodstoves and fireplaces)